bastiaanterhorst/site/content/notes/2020-07-15-career-framework/index.md

 The process of implementing a career framework in an existing organisation is a hairy one.
 We are talking about something extremely sensitive: people's competencies and how those translate to a (possibly externally visible) seniority level.
 Furthermore, applying such a framework impacts every single engineer in the organisation.
 We needed to make sure we approached the initiative with the proper care and respect for everyone involved.

 **1. Getting started**<br>
 The first step was to form a team that could represent both our existing engineering organisation but also take a step back and formulate the bar we want to aspire to.
 In our case, the team was 4 people: one individual contributor, two managers and myself.
-Two people with long tenure in the company, and two more recent joiner.
+Two people with long tenure in the company, and two more recent joiners.
 Everyone in the group had been working in engineering for over 5 years.

 Luckily, there was no need to start completely from scratch.
 There is a wealth of information available on career frameworks that we could readily draw from.
 These were the resources we found most valuable: